 On 15 June 2012, the White Paper on the Report of the Constitution Review Commission was made public with a Gazette notification.
 The Government of Ghana, among many others, accepted the Commission’s recommendation to abolish the death penalty, replacing it with life imprisonment.
 “The sanctity of life is a value so much engrained in the Ghanaian social psyche that it cannot be gambled away with judicial uncertainties,” declares the White Paper, signed by John Evans Atta Mills, President of the Republic of Ghana.
 A five-member Implementation Committee was set up with the mandate to implement the recommendations accepted by the Government.
 The Constitution Review Commission was inaugurated by President Mills on 11 January 2010 to undertake a consultative review of 1992 Constitution, and on 20 December 2011 it submitted its Report to the President, who thanked the Commission for the work done.

-On 17 March 2014, the Constitution Review and Implementation Committee (CRIC) submitted a draft bill for the amendment of entrenched provisions in the 1992 Constitution to the Attorney-General and Minister of Justice, the Chairman of the CRIC, Professor Emmanuel Victor Oware Dankwah, said in an interview with the Daily Graphic in Accra.
+In March 2014, the Constitution Review and Implementation Committee (CRIC) submitted a draft bill for the amendment of entrenched provisions in the 1992 Constitution to the Attorney-General and Minister of Justice.
 The draft bill calls for the abolition of the death penalty and asks for it to be substituted with life imprisonment.
 It also asks that the prerogative of mercy should not be extended to people who have committed high treason, treason, genocide, murder or narcotic offences, except in circumstances determined by a medical board.
-The submission of the draft bill paves the way towards the conduct of a referendum to decide whether or not Ghanaians are in favour of the amendments to the Constitution.
-From the Attorney-General, the bill is expected to be submitted to the Cabinet for discussion, after which it will be referred to Parliament and later to the Council of State.
-The bill will then be sent back to Parliament for it to give its approval for the conduct of the referendum.
-The referendum is likely to be held concurrently with the district assembly elections in November 2014, Prof. Dankwah noted.
-Forty per cent of the electorate is required to participate in the referendum and 75 per cent of that figure is required to vote in favour of the amendment before the President gives accent to it.

 On 4 July 2016, President John Dramani Mahama granted amnesty to another 896 prisoners to commemorate the 56th